ibm-functions/composer/docs/COMPOSE.md

 ok: created actions /_/authenticate,/_/success,/_/failure,/_/demo
 ```
 The `compose` command synthesizes and deploys a conductor action that implements the
 composition with the given name.
-It also deploys the composed actions if
+It also deploys the composed actions for which
-definitions are provided for them as part of the composition.
+definitions are provided as part of the composition.

 The `compose` command outputs the list of deployed actions or an error result.
 If an error occurs during deployment, the state of the various actions is unknown.